dendrite/viscosity/Glia/README.markdown

 #### TODO

+* Make a GliaServer & GliaClient Builder or Factory - 'cause number of constructors grows very rapidly

-* Detect server host name
+* Detect server host name - tested in - but some troubles with selecting correct values if a lot of net interfaces is up
-* Add to GliaClientDiscoverer - select server each time before send method
+* ??
+Add to GliaClientDiscoverer - select server each time before send method

 * Additional options for client speed optimisation - http://docs.jboss.org/netty/3.2/api/org/jboss/netty/bootstrap/ClientBootstrap.html
 * In ProxyFactory - use non-static GliaClient
-* Replace in ProxyFactory using a Interface class into String name of interface class
+* Replace in ProxyFactory Interface class into String name of that interface class
 * Add a control to server through zookeeper
 * How to get from server number of client connected??